Living Smile Vidya: Film and theatre

-Activism
+Veteren Dalit Trans Activist

+Smiley raised her first voice for Transgenders horizontal reservation in Job and Education in India.
+Also raising her voice Trans stereotypes in Tamil and Indian Films and continue fighting for hiring Trans actors for Trans roles in Films.
 The Dalit History Month project describes Living Smile Vidya as "the first trans person [in India] to have her chosen gender identity reflected in her passport."
+This first generation Graduate who fought all the odds to prove her existence in India has burned her hard-earned identity cards in protest against the Trans Bill 2026.

 Smiley has engaged in activism rooted in Dalit and trans communities, and has been critical of savarna transgender people who claim to represent her entire community.

-She was one of several trans people who approached the Madras High Court asking for a 3% reservation under a new category.
+She was one the Transwomen who approached the Madras High Court asking for a 3% reservation under a new category.
 “When parents see a transgender child," she said, "they think of begging or sex work as their future.
 How will they accept their own children if these are their only options?”
 In a 2013 interview, she said "We need reservation on the basis of gender, not caste.
 But it has to be more complex.
 But I definitely do not want to be OBC.
-And you will understand why as a dalit, I do not want to come under the OBC category of all things!
+And you will understand why as a Dalit, I do not want to come under the OBC category of all things!
 Puttings transgenders under a oppressed caste category erases the caste privileges that savarna transgenders have.
-It is better for us to have caste and gender based reservation so that dalit women and dalit transgenders get representation.
+It is better for us to have caste and gender based reservation so that Dalit women and Dalit transgenders get representation.
 Otherwise reservation will only benefit savarna transgenders and dalit men."

-Smiley reports receiving death threats for her activism around caste starting in 2014 or 2015; her subsequent application for asylum in Switzerland was denied.
+Smiley reports receiving death threats for her activism around caste starting in 2014 or 2015; her subsequent application for asylum in Switzerland was suspended since 2018.

-Autobiography and film
+Autobiography and Films

 Smiley's autobiography I Am Vidya was written in Tamil, and translated into seven languages, including English, Malayalam, Marathi, and Kannada.
-She was the subject of the award-winning Kannada film Naanu Avanalla...Avalu, based on her autobiography of the same name.
+She was the subject of the award-winning Kannada film Naanu Avanalla...Avalu, based on her autobiography of the same name..
+Makes her the first Trans woman whose life was made into a film and won two Indian National Awards and Several Karnataka State Awards, including Best original story award for her.
+She is also first Transwoman to win a film award in India.